Information updated 21 September 2020

 The UK has been one of the countries hardest hit by the coronavirus pandemic, and all universities have had to adapt quickly.

-Lockdown restrictions are being slowly lifted, but it is still unclear whether or not universities will be in a position to offer face-to-face teaching by the start of term in September.
+Many lockdown restrictions have been life in the UK, but it is still unclear whether or not all universities will offer face-to-face teaching by the start of term.
+Many universities have plans in place to teach online, but practical modules will require face-to-face sessions.

 If your university has confirmed they will be only offering distance learning from the start of term, your Tier 4 student visa will remain valid.
 The UK government has more guidance for visa applicants, sponsors and short-term students.